Sifyrena/PyUL_NBody/README.md

 * N body orbital properties, and
 * Estimates of dynamical friction force and related timescales.

-A guide on how to save and process these files will be included in the later section.
+The Jupyter notebooks shipped with the integrator contain a minimal analysis suite that is capable of plotting N body orbits, ULDM density contours and ULDM phases.
+In addition, a guide on how to save and process these files will be included in the later section.

 # Python Library Prerequisites